agenteo/agenteo.github.com/source/_drafts/ruby-on-rails-partials-are-slowing-you-down.md

 ### Introduce a partial

+I show you the difference between current and previous version you can see each step as a commit on the [github repository](https://github.com/agenteo/lab-partials-slowing-you-down).
 I now introduce a single partial.

 {% highlight diff %}
 diff --git a/app/views/articles/_article.html.erb b/app/views/articles/_article.html.erb